William Norcott (satirist): Career

 These works were published by John Barlow of Bolton Street, who also published Croker's Familiar Epistles and, according to O'Donoghue, caused a considerable stir in Dublin.
 Norcott, Grady, and Croker were each thought to be the author, and Richard Frizelle was also credited with writing The Metropolis.
 According to O'Donoghue, an author in the Dublin University Magazine (lviii.
 725) named Norcott as the author, as did Barrington and Richard Lalor Sheil.
 It has also been claimed, however, that Andrew Blair Carmichael was the author of both parts of The Metropolis.

 Norcott was described as a "reckless gambler and generally dissipated" who "soon fell into debt and disgrace".
 His library of law books was sold by Thomas Jones in Dublin in December 1810.
 In 1811 his art collection was also sold.
 About 1815, however, through Croker's influence, he obtained an excellent position in Malta but failed to hold it for long, and fled the island "entirely discredited".

 Later life

 After leaving Malta, Norcott eventually reached Smyrna in the Ottoman Empire, where he lived by selling rhubarb and opium in the streets.
-He then travelled to Morea, and on to Constantinople where he lived in poverty, became a Muslim, and wrote to his friends in "heartrending" terms.
-Around 1820 he rejected Islam and attempted to leave Constantinople, but after being pursued and captured, was decapitated and his body thrown into the sea.
-The story of his later life is included in detail in Sheil's Sketches of the Irish Bar and also in Barrington's Personal Sketches.
+He then travelled to Morea and on to Constantinople, where he lived in poverty, became a Muslim, and wrote to his friends in "heartrending" terms.
+Around 1820, he rejected Islam and attempted to leave Constantinople, but after being pursued and captured, he was decapitated and his body thrown into the sea.
+The story of his later life is detailed in Sheil's Sketches of the Irish Bar and Barrington's Personal Sketches.